randylubin/blog-randylubin/_drafts/2022-recap.md

 #### Gaming Like It's 19XX

-TK
+Last year was the fourth year of our annual public domain game jam.
+Check out the winners on the [1926 page](https://itch.io/jam/gaming-like-its-1926) or join us this month for the [1927 jam](https://itch.io/jam/gaming-like-its-1927).
+I really love this annual tradition.

 ## Hobbies

+### Music

-On the hobby front – I've been expanding my musical dabbling on two fronts.
+I've been expanding my musical dabbling on two fronts.
 I've been playing a lot of ukulele for Curio and have been leaving the instrument upstairs where I can easily pick it up for a minute and strum – I highly recommend it for anyone who is curious.
 I've also been learning piano and just upgraded from my small 2-octave midi controller to a 61 key keyboard.
 I'm looking forward to learning basic jazz improvisation and am enjoying it a lot so far!

-* Hobbies
-  * Writing
+### Writing

-  * Joan Henry Italian
-  * Piano and Ukulele
+I spent a bit of time outlining short stories but didn't make much progress on actually writing.
+I'm hoping to change that this year and get a few stories out in the same shared setting.
+I'll share more info soon and hope to do a bit more working in public on this front.

+Also - my story Joan Henry vs the Algorithm was translated into Italian (my first fiction writing translation) and it's included in the [Internetwork anthology](https://www.futurefiction.org/internetwork/) as Joan Henry Contro l’Algoritmo.

 ## 2023 and Catch-up!